University Laboratory School (ULS) is a unique and special organization.

 Common Curriculum by Grade-Level Cohort

 All students enroll in a common curriculum by grade-level cohort that includes daily instruction in English language and literature, history and social science, natural science, mathematics, visual arts and performing arts.
-Students are taught in common classes without tracking.
+Students are taught in heterogeneous grouping in common classes without tracking.
 All students engage in a challenging comprehensive curriculum that includes English, mathematics, science, social studies, art, music, performing arts, and foreign languages in non-segregated classes and graduate ready for college, work, and responsible citizenship.

 The school’s emphasis on education research and role in the research and development community makes it possible for us to achieve our mission and vision.
 ULS faculty members and CRDG partners work with and serve as principal investigators on a wide range of research projects with a variety of partners, both short-term and longitudinal.